QAhell/German-Inflections/README.md

 This repository provides MySQL scripts that contain inflections of the German words from Wiktionary.

-At the moment it only contains proper *nouns* and *verbs*.
+At the moment it only contains proper *nouns*, *verbs* and *adjectives*.
-You'll see adjectives in this repository by the end of this year.
+One kind of nouns is missing and that is nouns derived from adjectives.
+Their inflection is just like the inflection of adjectives so they don't quite fit into the noun tables.
+You can construct these nouns from the adjective tables.

 ## License